hashicorp/terraform-container-deploy-nomad/README.md

 ## Running a job
-To run our job, we first need to see initialize Terraform:
+To run our job, we first need to initialize Terraform:

 ```bash
 $ terraform init